wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 Symptoms of an attack are likely to be:

-- Taking a long time to open files.
+- Files taking a long time to open.
 - Websites taking very long times to load.
 - Websites not loading or being unavailable.